Consent for alterations/ improvements to my home

 Frequently Asked Questions

-You can carry out minor non-structural alterations inside your home, for example decorating or a fitting wardrobe.
-However, you do need our permission for any larger alterations which will alter the structure of plumbing and electrics (for example installing a new kitchen or bathroom), refitting windows, loft extension etc.
+You can carry out minor non-structural alterations inside your home, for example decorating or a fitted wardrobe.
+However, you do need our permission for any larger alterations which will alter the structure of the building, location of plumbing and electrics (for example installing a new kitchen or bathroom), refitting windows, loft extension etc.

-You require consent from us so that we can check that the proposed alteration meets all necessary building regulations, and have no negative effect on the building’s plumbing, drainage and electrical systems etc. (e.g. communal heating).
-We will also need to ensure the proposed alterations do not negatively affect neighbouring properties in terms of damage, noise or the value of the property.
+You require consent from us so that you are adhering to the terms of your Lease.
+Depending on your request, proposals will also be reviewed by our surveyors so that we can check that the proposed alteration; meets all necessary building regulations; will have no negative effect on the building’s plumbing, drainage and electrical systems etc. (e.g. communal heating); will not negatively affect neighbouring properties in terms of damage, noise or the value of the property .
+As the homeowner it will be your responsibility, if applicable, to apply for building regulation certificates.

 All building works must be carried out by competent professionals and we will require copies of all associated certificates (NICEIC, Gas, Building, FENSA).

 Once we have received your request along with the relevant documentation, we may need to conduct further inspections or discuss your plans in detail with you.
-Please note it may take up to 28 days before a decision is made.
-Fees apply
+Please note it may take up to 28 days from receipt of payment before a decision is made.
+Fees apply.

 Works must not start until you have received our decision in writing.